Radio broadcast assistant

 - Radio Today Jobs

-You can also check commercial radio station or group websites and the local press.
+You can also check commercial radio stations or group websites and the local press.

 Although the BBC advertises vacancies, they are not always made available externally.
-Vacancies for commercial radio are not always advertised and are often filled by people undertaking voluntary experience on shows.
+In commercial radio, jobs can often be filled by people undertaking voluntary experience on their shows.

 Professional development

 Most stations expect you to start with a good working knowledge of the broadcasting environment and programme production.
-Any training available usually focuses on the technical aspects of the job.
+Any training available usually focuses on the more technical aspects of the role.

-ScreenSkills also provides a range of Training, events and opportunities that may be helpful to developing your career in radio.
+ScreenSkills also provides a range of training, events and opportunities that may help you develop your career in radio.

 Online articles, videos and recordings are available at BBC Academy.
 Relevant topics include: